Residents demand more information on Qu’Appelle River water quality

 “Let the people know,” said Hollerbaum, emphasizing that water bodies should be constantly tested and that information should be disclosed to the public.

-Leavitt said that the water from the rivers has been tested every two weeks for 32 years.
+Leavitt said water from the rivers has been tested every two weeks for 32 years.

-The distribution of information was brought up to the Town Council at Fort Qu’Appelle.
+The distribution of information was brought up during Town Council meetings.

-Mayor Brian Strong and Chief Administrative Officer Don McLeod said that information is available and that “all [people] gotta do is ask.”
-McLeod also expressed that the lakes are “too shallow” to be pristine, attributing some of the circumstances in the lakes to environmental characteristics.
+Mayor Brian Strong and chief administrative officer Don McLeod said that information is available and that “all [people] gotta do is ask.”
+McLeod also said that the lakes are “too shallow to be pristine,” attributing some of the circumstances in the lakes to environmental characteristics.

 “Spectacular job in misadvertising (…)” said Leavitt, referring specifically to one of the most recently finalized policies by the Water Security Agency.
 The Agricultural Water Stewardship Policy states that farmers are not to drain wetlands unless the water retention is at least at 40 per cent.

 “The average person probably isn’t aware,” said Leavitt, referring to the policy and the WSA statements.
-According to him, they are “misadvertising,” and “misrepresenting the numbers,” and that this is why residents do not know much about it.
+According to him, they are “misrepresenting the numbers.”

-Nonetheless, Leavitt also encouraged people to inform themselves and take action.
-“They can contact the MLAs or the premier (…)” said the expert biologist, referring to what residents can do about a still unimplemented policy.
+Leavitt also encouraged people to inform themselves and take action.
+“They can contact the MLAs or the premier (…)” said Leavitt.

-When asked about how they spread vital information, the Water Security Agency said they do so by “issuing news releases” and a “mix of social and digital marketing.”
+When asked about how they distribute vital information, the Manager of Communications at the Water Security Agency, Sean Osmar, said the WSA does so by “issuing news releases” and a “mix of social and digital marketing.”

-The WSA identified themselves as responsible for most of the province’s water responsibilities.
+Osmar identified the WSA as responsible for most of the province’s water responsibilities.

-When asked about the demand for information from the residents and Professor Leavitt, the agency said that they are “always working to improve,” but did not specify how.
+When asked about the demand for information from the residents and Professor Leavitt, Osmar said that they are “always working to improve,” but did not specify how.

 Leave a Reply